Toronto restaurants within a 5 minute walk of St. Andrew Station | Ratings, Reviews & Maps

 4 Star Rating Volos Greek Cuisine is one of my favorite downtown spots in Toronto for having a dinner that will surely impress your date, business partner or family.
 The atmosphere is a mix of traditional Greek styling with a modern twist, the Volos is easily one of my favorite spots in downtown Toronto.
 If you need to impress a date or client, this is the place.
 The decor is a great mix of modern and traditional, and the service is excellent.
 The food is outstanding—the steak was cooked to perfection, and the grilled octopus was fantastic.
 However, the service logistics could be better.
 Many dishes are meant for sharing, yet we were given regular spoons instead of proper serving utensils.
 Also, the saganaki needs a much larger portion of bread to go with it!

-Jor Ge - a month ago
+Jor Ge - 4 months ago

 Show More